marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 ### Audience

-This can be enjoyed by anyone in your organisation.
-It is a great way to introduce agile and lean, on a concept level to other parts of the organisation, than you normally talk agile in.
+This can be enjoyed by anyone in your organization.
+It is a great way to introduce agile and lean, on a concept level to other parts of the organization, than you normally talk agile in.

 ### Length